Alberta restricts recreational sports, bar hours to contain COVID-19 surge | CBC News

 'Two-week pause'

-For two weeks, from Nov.
-13 to Nov.
-27, the province will suspend indoor group fitness programs, team sports, group performance activities, as well as reduce operating hours for restaurants, bars and pubs, Kenney said.
+For two weeks, from Friday to Nov.
+27, the province will suspend indoor group fitness programs, team sports, group performance activities, and reduce operating hours for restaurants, bars and pubs, Kenney said.

 "Many fitness operators and sport organizations have done great work to make their facilities and activities safe, and I thank them for their effort," Kenney said.
 "This two-week pause reflects the fact that, at this moment in the province, we need a pause on any activity that has a chance of spreading infection from one to many."